howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 In order to compare the results, it is necessary either to accelerate the object with which $IFR_{o3}$ was associated to the speed of $IFR_{v+}$, or to accelerate the object with which $IFR_{v+}$ was associated to the speed of $IFR_{o3}$.
 Then the observers will be in the same place and time in the same IFR.

 Accelerating the object with which $IFR_{o3}$ was associated to the speed of $IFR_{v+}$ in a time tending to zero.
 We get that it is necessary to take into account the Lorentz contraction.
-The entire space, including the light spheres, will shrink along the $x$ axis by the amount of $F(v)=F(0.999c)\approx0.0447101778$.
+The entire space, including the light spheres, will shrink along the $x$ axis.
+Compression factor $F(v)=F(0.999c)\approx0.0447101778$.
 As a result, we will get ellipsoids that are similar to the one shown in Figure 3.

 ![[ellipsoid.jpg]]
 **Figure 3 – Ellipsoid**